Open to Adults too!

 - Adults, by law, must have a CRB check carried out.
 Unfortunately, we are unable to fund this.
 You will be expected to pay a fee of £10 for the check.

-A monthly training session is organised for Ambassadors and there are also plenty of opportunities for on the job training.
+- What training is given?
+Training sessions will be organised for Ambassadors and there are also plenty of opportunities for on the job training.